system76/tech-docs/src/models/addw3/repairs.md

 The Adder WS 3 has a single heatsink assembly with two fans.
 This assembly cools the CPU and GPU.

 If the fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
 [Contact support](https://support.system76.com) to start a warranty claim or parts purchase.
+These instructions can also be used if physical damage to the heatsink necessitates its replacement.

-Depending on your climate and the age of the machine, it may be necessary to apply new thermal paste between the CPU/GPU and the heatsink.
-Thermal paste helps facilitate effective heat transfer between the CPU/GPU and the cooling equipment.
-These instructions can also be used in the unlikely event your heatsink needs to be replaced.
+Thermal paste helps facilitate effective heat transfer between the CPU/GPU and the cooling equipment; depending on your climate and the age of the machine, replacing the thermal paste may improve cooling performance.
+The thermal paste should generally be replaced whenever the heatsink is removed.

+Thermal putty (thicker than thermal paste) is used to bridge the gap between the VRAM chips and the heatsink.
+Replacing the thermal putty is optional when removing the heatsink.
+System76 suggests [Thermal Grizzly Putty Basic](https://www.thermal-grizzly.com/en/tg-putty/s-tg-p-b-030) (available at various retailers) or a similar alternative.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 25 minutes